kimmyhoang/MentalNote/README.md

 # Mental Note

 Mental Note is a sentiment journal that acts as a personal mood tracker.
-Users write small notes about their day, and recieve a personalized themed image generated based on the overall sentiment of their input.
+Users write small notes about their day, and receive a personalized themed image generated based on the overall sentiment of their input.
 After use of Mental Note for an extended period of time, the user is able to view a colourful mozaic of their mood over time.

 Big thanks and credits to HackTheMist workshop leads for giving us the tools to create this project.